p-adic Hodge-theoretic properties of \'etale cohomology with mod p coefficients, and the cohomology of Shimura varieties: The cohomology of Shimura varieties

 Fix $K^p$ a sufficiently small open compact subgroup of $G(\A^{\infty,p})$.
 Let $\cA_0$ be the set-valued functor on the category of locally noetherian schemes over $\cO_{F,(\p)}$ which sends a connected, locally noetherian scheme $S$ over $\cO_{F,(\p)}$ to the set of isomorphism classes of the following data. \begin{itemize} \item A commutative diagram of morphisms in the category $AV_{S}$ of the form where each $\alpha_i$ is an isogeny of degree $p^{2n}$, and their composite is just multiplication by $p$.
-In addition, $\lambda_0$ is a $\Q$-class of principal polarisations.
-Furthermore, we require that each $A_i$ satisfies the usual compatibility condition that the two actions of $\cO_{F}$ on the Lie algebra of $A_i$ coincide (one action coming from the structure morphism $\cO_{F,(\p)}\to\cO_S$, and the other from the $\cO_B$-action; see~\cite[\S III.4]{ht} for a discussion of this condition). \item A geometric point $s$ of $S$, and a $\pi_1(S,s)$-invariant $K^p$-orbit of isomorphisms which are $\cO_B$-linear, and up to a constant in $(\A^{p,\infty})^\times$ take the $\psi$-pairing on the left hand side to the $\lambda_0$-Weil pairing on the right hand side.
+In addition, $\lambda_0$ is a $\Q$-class of polarisations containing a principal polarisation.
+Furthermore, we require that each $A_i$ satisfies a compatibility between the two actions of $\cO_{F}$ on the Lie algebra of $A_i$ (one action coming from the structure morphism $\cO_{F,(\p)}\to\cO_S$, and the other from the $\cO_B$-action; see~\cite[\S III.4]{ht} for a discussion of this condition). \item A geometric point $s$ of $S$, and a $\pi_1(S,s)$-invariant $K^p$-orbit of isomorphisms which are $\cO_B$-linear, and up to a constant in $(\A^{p,\infty})^\times$ take the $\psi$-pairing on the left hand side to the $\lambda_0$-Weil pairing on the right hand side.
 (This data is canonically independent of the choice of $s$; see the discussion on pages 390-391 of~\cite{MR1124982}.)

 \end{itemize} An isomorphism of this data is one induced by isomorphisms in $AV_{S}$ which preserve the $\lambda_i$ up to an overall $\Q^\times$-scalar.